 When we’re talking about high odds, we’re talking in the region of 1 in 100 million that you’ll actually trigger the progressive when playing with the lowest possible stake.
 Obviously that doesn’t mean that you shouldn’t do that, but you just need to be realistic about your chances of winning big.
 Even on slot machines that require you to pay the full stake to trigger the progressives, the chance of winning it won’t be much smaller.

 When giving examples of how such things work, it’s always worth having a look at specific games to get a sense of how they work.
 Here’s a look at some games and the minimum that you can pay if hoping to trigger their progressive jackpot:

 |Cleopatra’s Gold Jackpot||£1|

 This is just a random selection of slots, but it gives you a good indication of the sort of money that you’ll have to pay in order to be able to trigger progressive jackpots.
-It differs from game to game, but the key takeaway from this piece for you should be that the lower the stakes you wish to pay, the longer the odds are that you’ll trigger a progressive jackpot and walk away with a life-changing amount of money.
+It differs from game to game, but the key takeaway from this piece for you should be that the lower the stakes you wish to pay, the longer the odds are that you’ll trigger a progressive jackpot and could potentially win a huge sum.